ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 by the "Steam Linux Runtime" tool.

-The "Steam Linux Runtime 3.0 (sniper)" tool (application ID 1628350) is used to run Proton 8.0 and some newer native Linux games.
+The "Steam Linux Runtime 3.0 (sniper)" tool (application ID 1628350) is used to run Proton 8.0 up to 10.0 and some newer native Linux games.

+The "Steam Linux Runtime 4.0" tool (application ID 4183110) is used to run Proton 11 or newer and some newer native Linux games.

 Disabling Steam Play disables all Steam Linux Runtime tools
 -----------------------------------------------------------